pradipdharam/Document-Classification-with-CNN/README.md

   * train_fbeta_score: 0.219, test_fbeta_score: 0.111

 #### Disclaimer: This problem statement is been solved purely for purpose of learning and not to earn money.
 Dataset obtained from public domain.
+I am no way associated with 20 Newsgroups